 Ayurvedic massages are extremely popular in South Asian countries like Nepal and India where natural healing is often chosen over prescription medications.
 An Ayurvedic massage is very similar to a regular massage which is meant to be highly relaxing.
 The biggest difference here is that the oils used to massage you are infused with Ayurvedic herbs that benefit both the nervous system and immune system.
 Some popular herbs used include cardamom, cumin, licorice, turmeric, and basil.
 You can also request a picu or vasti massage which involves leaving the warm oil in one place on the body for an extended period before the massage.

-There are many places around Nepal that offer this type of massage, but I’d recommend Tranquility Spa if you’re in Kathmandu.
-A 90-minute massage will cost 1,600 rupees or around $16.
+There are many places around Nepal that offer this type of massage, but I’d recommend Tranquility Spa if you’re on a budget in Kathmandu.
 I left feeling relaxed and revitalized after my massage.
 And hey, if it’s good for my health then it’s a great excuse to get massages more often.

 Reiki